apaek1204/Dijkstra_Unity/README.md

 A glitch happens when you click on the panda as it’s moving, or on the panda when it arrives on the apple.
 This will cause the panda to deviate from the ‘correct’ path, but it eventually calculates the path again.

 The panda may sometimes go off the grid (literally) as well.
-Then the panda is not able to find the correct path.
+Then the panda is then not able to find the correct path.

 To see how the C# script with the algorithms connects with the user interface made in Unity, go to towerDefense/Assets/Dijkstras.cs